wjzhengsh/blockchain/howto/remote_peer.md

 ***[Is this page helpful?
 Tell us.](https://www.surveygizmo.com/s3/4501493/IBM-Blockchain-Documentation)***

+**Update:**
+As of September 28, 2018 all new {{site.data.keyword.blockchainfull_notm}} Platform Starter networks will be provisioned using Hyperledger Fabric v1.2.
+This version of Fabric is currently not compatible with this Remote Peer offering (which uses a v1.1 peer).
+Existing Starter Plan networks, which are based on Fabric v1.1, are not impacted and will continue to function with the Remote Peer offering.
+We are working to update the Remote Peer offering to use the v1.2 peer, which will be compatible with new Starter networks (using v1.2) and Enterprise networks (which still use v1.1).
+Until this remote peer offering has been updated to Fabric v1.2, do not attempt to deploy a remote peer with a Starter v1.2 network.

 You can run {{site.data.keyword.blockchainfull}} Platform remote peers on {{site.data.keyword.cloud_notm}} Private (ICP) <!--[AWS]or on AWS Cloud --> after you connect them to an existing blockchain network.
 Running peers outside {{site.data.keyword.cloud_notm}} provides more flexibility to grow or join a blockchain network while taking advantage of an existing network inside {{site.data.keyword.cloud_notm}}.
 Remote peers leverage the Certificate Authorities (CAs) and Ordering Service on the platform, but allow you to colocate your peer with other applications outside {{site.data.keyword.cloud_notm}}.
 {:shortdesc}